The Shab-al-Hiri Roach: Publication history

 Jason Morningstar thought of the core ideas behind The Shab-al-Hiri Roach while thinking about both the topic of Lovecraftian horror and his own personal fear of cockroaches.
-Morningstar submitted this game to the Game Chef 2005 competition, where it among the nine best games chosen from the 38 entrants as one of the "Inner Circle".
+Morningstar submitted this game to the Game Chef 2005 competition, where it was among the nine best games chosen from the 38 entrants as one of the "Inner Circle".
 The Shab-al-Hiri Roach continued to undergo revisions as Morningstar, Steve Segedy, and Patrick M. Murphy founded Bully Pulpit Games, and the game was in its 45th revision (since they started counting) by Thanksgiving 2005.
-The Shab-al-Hiri Roach went on sale on March 10, 2006, and the small press company Bully Pulpit printed only 100 copies, and the company had ordered a second printing before all the copies had sold out by May 12.
+The Shab-al-Hiri Roach went on sale on March 10, 2006; the small press company Bully Pulpit printed only 100 copies, and the company ordered a second printing before all the copies sold out by May 12.
 Most of those 200 reprints went to the company's new partner, Indie Press Revolution, who got the game into wider circulation and sold their 180 copies by September 26.